crowdsecurity/crowdsec-docs/crowdsec-docs/docs/configuration/crowdsec_configuration.md

 `config.yaml.local`, which follows the same format and has the same options as `config.yaml`.
 Values defined in `config.yaml.local` will take precedence.
 Mappings are merged, sequences are replaced.
-You can use the environment variable susbtitution, explained above, in both files.
+You can use the environment variable substitution, explained above, in both files.

 Example: